SichangHe/JSphere/eval_trick.md

         Functions cannot capture variables declared in adjacent `eval`s, and would capture the variable in the outer scope with the same name instead, causing errors.
+        Variables created in `eval`
+        do not leak out unless they are declared with `var` in non-strict mode.

         We identify all variable declarations in the current scope, declare all of them first using `var` or `let`, then